jjbergman/iliaslatina/IL-translation.md

 # Epilogue

 1063 Calliope, stop this course and put an end to my work.
-Guide the ship of your poet, whom you now see approaching the shore with just a few oars and reaching the harbor, mighty Homer's finish line.
+Guide your poet's ship, which you now see approaching the shore with just a few oars and reaching the harbor: mighty Homer's finish line.

-1067 Attendant Muses, let go of the ropes; divine one, whose virgin locks are wreathed with laurel, put down your lyre.
+1067 Attendant Muses, lower the ropes; divine one, whose virgin locks are wreathed with laurel, put down your lyre.

 1069 Be present, illustrious Pallas, and you, Phoebus, look with favor upon your poet now that this voyage has ended.